neohelden/notary-action/README.md

 # Notary Sign Action

-This action is intendet to sign images for docker using [Notary](https://github.com/theupdateframework/notary).
+This action is intended to sign images for docker using [Notary](https://github.com/theupdateframework/notary).

 # Usage